MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 To access the chat app, use a tool such as [Azure VPN Gateway](/azure/vpn-gateway/) or [Azure Virtual Desktop](/azure/virtual-desktop/users/).
 Remember that any tool you use to access the app must be secure and compliant with your organization's security policies.

-### Clean up GitHub Codespaces
+### Clean up resources

-Follow the steps in this section to clean up GitHub Codespaces.
+The following steps walk you through the process of cleaning up the resources you used.

 #### [GitHub Codespaces](#tab/github-codespaces)

-Deleting the GitHub Codespaces environment ensures that you can maximize the amount of free per-core hours entitlement you get for your account.
+Deleting the GitHub Codespaces environment ensures that you can maximize the amount of free per-core hours entitlement that you get for your account.

 > [!IMPORTANT]
 > For more information about your GitHub account's entitlements, see [GitHub Codespaces monthly included storage and core hours](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts).

 1. Sign in to the [GitHub Codespaces dashboard](<https://github.com/codespaces>).

-1. Locate your currently running codespaces sourced from the [`Azure-Samples/azure-search-openai-demo`](https://github.com/Azure-Samples/azure-search-openai-demo) GitHub repository.
+1. Locate your currently running codespaces that are sourced from the [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) GitHub repository.

     :::image type="content" source="./media/get-started-app-chat-private-endpoints/github-codespace-dashboard.png" lightbox="./media/get-started-app-chat-private-endpoints/github-codespace-dashboard.png" alt-text="Screenshot that shows all the running codespaces including their status and templates.":::